Skip to content

 7

-The following template structure reflects the IRS Publication 5708 sample WISP format, adapted for small and mid-size tax practices.
-Customize each section with your firm's specific details.
+The following written information security plan template structure reflects the IRS Publication 5708 sample WISP format, adapted for small and mid-size tax practices.
+Customize each section with your firm's specific details — a copy-paste template that names a fictional firm protects no one.

 Section 1 — Policy Statement and Scope